abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### press1, press2, press3

 - **Type**: Real
-- **Description**: the external pressures along three axes, the compressive stress is taken to be positive, and the unit is KBar.
+- **Description**: The external pressures along three axes, the compressive stress is taken to be positive, and the unit is KBar.
 - **Default**: 0

 ### fixed_axes

 - **Type**: String
-- **Description**: which axes are fixed when do cell relaxation.
+- **Description**: Axes that are fixed during cell relaxation.
 Possible choices are:
-  - None : default; all can relax
+  - None : default; all of the axes can relax
   - volume : relaxation with fixed volume
   - shape : fix shape but change volume (i.e. only lattice constant changes)
   - a : fix a axis during relaxation